-- Scale Model Project - Students learn how engineers use scale models in their design work, and create scale models of objects of their choice.
+- Math Relationships: Scale Model Building Project - Students learn how engineers use scale models in their design work, and create scale models of objects of their choice.
 In class they measure their objects and decide on scales.
 Then they build their scale models at home, completing worksheets, making calculations and giving two short presentations.

 Today, we learned that an understanding of the concepts of area and volume are important to the efficient design of many kinds of products and structures.
 We also observed how an object’s dimensions are related to its area, and saw this pattern by using an in-out table.
 Engineers often use these same problem-solving methods when determining property lines, drawing street layouts, and performing other city planning tasks.
 We are going to continue to learn about how engineers use geometry in design when we work on our scale model projects!